Tuesday, August 12, 2025

 This is why one of the earliest Mormon diagrams is Orson Hyde’s Kingdom of God Diagram, representing a polygamous male's ascending personal kingdom of added wives like rungs on a ladder leading to his exalted kingship, just like God the Father.
 To read Hyde's comments on his diagram see here or here

-On Talents
+On the Parable of the Talents

-Note that Smith described the practice of plural marriage to Nancy Rigdon in terms of entering into the practice as one of his wives or concubines being akin to the parable of the talents.
+Note as well that Smith described the practice of plural marriage to Nancy Rigdon in terms of entering into the practice as one of his wives or concubines being akin to the parable of the talents.
 Smith says to Nancy (footnotes from The Joseph Smith Papers) regarding her becoming his next plural wife:

 ... in obedience [to the law of plural marriage] there is joy and peace unspotted, unalloyed, and as God has designed our happiness, the happiness of all his creatures, he never has, he never will, institute an ordinance, or give a commandment to his people that is not calculated in its nature to promote that happiness which he has designed, and which will not end in the greatest amount of good and glory to those who become the recipients of his laws and ordinances.
 Blessings offered, but rejected, are no longer blessings, but become like the talent hid in the earth by the wicked and slothful servant [see Matthew 25:25–26]—the proffered good returns to the giver, the blessing is bestowed on those who will receive, and occupy; for unto him that hath shall be given, and he shall have abundantly; but unto him that hath not, or will not receive, shall be taken away that which he hath, [Matthew 13:12]or might have had. ...